-Retirement Plans.
-For fiscal year 2015, we maintained our Savings and Retirement Plan, a defined contribution plan that qualified under Section 401(a) of the Code, under which we matched 100% of an employee's pre-tax contributions up to 6% of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
+Retirement Plan.
+For fiscal year 2016, we maintained our Savings and Retirement Plan, a defined contribution plan that qualified under Section 401(a) of the Code, under which we matched 100% of an employee's pre-tax contributions up to 6% of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
 Under this plan, we also contribute an additional 3% to 9% (depending on an employee's age and years of EOG service) of the employee's annual base salary, overtime pay (if any) and annual cash bonus, subject to applicable statutory limits.
-In 2015, the contribution percentage for each of the Named Officers was 9%, except for Mr. Donaldson for whom the contribution percentage was 7%.
+In 2016, the contribution percentage for each of the Named Officers was 9%.
 We have no supplemental retirement benefits for our executive officers, other than the Make-Whole Contributions described under "Deferral Plan" below.